-The Museum District is a short shuttle ride from our hotel in Houston.
+It’s just a short shuttle ride from our hotel near the Houston Museum District.
 Explore 19 museums, galleries, and cultural centers that are dedicated to sharing science, art, and history with the world.
 Eleven of the museums are free every day and all of the museums offer free times, particularly Thursdays.
 The Museum District is very walkable, with well-maintained sidewalks and attractions close to one another.
 There are four walkable zones to help visitors navigate Houston.
 The annual attendance is collectively 8.7 million visitors across the 19 museums.

 Are you interested in seeing a vault with the largest emerald crystal ever found in North America?
 How about a 4D theater?
 The METRORail has four stops throughout the Museum District and there are various parking lots listed on the official Museum District website.
-When you stay at Quality Inn & Suites NRG Park, you have the day to explore the densely-packed museum district in Houston.
+When you stay at our hotel near the Houston Museum District, you have the day to explore these four zones that are densely packed with art galleries and cultural exhibits.

 Featuring fine contemporary photography, Houston Center for Photography also has 300 classes and workshops for budding photographers.
 The Rothko Chapel is a tranquil sanctuary for people of all faiths to visit and use as a forum for peace and global social justice.
 The Chapel’s mission is to inspire action through art and support human rights.
 The Menil Collection is a privately assembled collection by John and Dominique de Menil, and collectively preserves 17,000 paintings, sculptures, drawings, photographs and rare books.
 Explore works from the Byzantine, tribal cultures of Africa, Oceania, and Surrealist holdings that are regarded as one of the world’s most treasured collections.
 Dine at Bistro Menil on site for European-inspired cuisine and cask wine.